rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [wiki_GMO]: https://en.wikipedia.org/wiki/Genetically_modified_organism "https://en.wikipedia.org/wiki/Genetically_modified_organism"

-There is a lot of overlap with these definitions.
-Henceforth, I will exclusively refer to altering human DNA as human gene-editing or human genome editing.
+There is a lot of overlap with these definitions, but in this essay I exclusively refer to the act of altering human DNA as human gene-editing or human genome editing.

-Altering the human genome could afford extensive benefits to humanity, in terms of health and biological capability, but there is simultaneously the chance that great malignancies can be engendered by this technology.
-As with most emerging technologies, the possible future scenarios involving these technologies are diverse.
-From my present viewpoint as someone who does not understand the technical landscape of genetics research, the expected values of different plausible futures involving human gene-editing seem difficult to access, and there seem to be strong arguments for and against humanity employing gene-editing on itself.
+Altering the human genome could afford extensive benefits to humanity, in terms of health and biological capability, but there are simultaneously deleterious outcomes that this technology can engender.
+As with most emerging technologies, the possible future scenarios involving human gene-editing are diverse.

+From my present viewpoint as someone who does not adequately understand the technical landscape of genetics research, the expected value of different plausible futures involving human gene-editing seem difficult to access, and there seems to be strong arguments for and against humanity employing gene-editing in humans.

 Let's take a step back and look at the history of gene-editing[^timeline].